STUDIO OD DIST CLASSIC

 6402 57 121 (MAIN) |

-Dave’s iconic bare wood cabinet.
-Acquired from a 70’s rock icon, already in its nude look.
-Resonant and lively, fitted with four rare 1990’s 6402 Greenback speakers.
-This cab has been by Dave’s side since the beginning and shaped the voicing of his amps.
+Dave’s well-known bare-wood cabinet.
+It came from a 70s rock guitarist and was already in its stripped-down look.
+Resonant and lively, loaded with four rare 1990s 6402 Greenbacks.
+This cab has been around Dave’s amp voicing work from early on.
 Captured with SM57 and R-121 for a balance of cut and body. |

 V30 (MAIN) |

-The Friedman 4x12 — closed back, Baltic birch, tongue and groove construction.
-Tight bottom, big midrange, balanced top.
-The Celestion Vintage 30 sound has become ubiquitous in modern guitar.
-In this cab: powerful thump, just the right amount of cut.
-Captured with single SM57 and API preamp for a pure punchy sound. |
+The Friedman 4x12 — closed back, Baltic birch, tongue-and-groove construction.
+Tight bottom end, big midrange, balanced top.
+The Celestion Vintage 30 sound has become one of the common reference points for modern guitar.
+In this cab it has low-end thump and enough cut without getting too sharp.
+Captured with a single SM57 through an API preamp for a direct, punchy sound. |

 LIVE OD DIST AGGR MODERN |